jakubgrad/Aineopintojen-harjoitusty-Algoritmit-ja-teko-ly-/documentation/implementation document.md

      - Time complexity of [O(V+E*log V)](https://www.hackerearth.com/practice/algorithms/graphs/shortest-path-algorithms/tutorial/#:~:text=Time%20Complexity%20of%20Dijkstra's%20Algorithm,E%20l%20o%20g%20V%20) when implemented with min-priority queue
      - Space complexity of [O(V)](https://www.geeksforgeeks.org/time-and-space-complexity-of-dijkstras-algorithm/)

+# Use of large language models
+The only LLM I've used was Chatgpt 3.5.
+I used it a lot to interpret the bugs in the console, e.g. "cannot import module".
+It was especially useful when dealing with GUI, because I have close to zero experience on it and the error messages just don't tell me anything understandable.
+This way it was so much faster to debug, because often it's just something that I didn't notice and ChatGPT almost always picks it up.
+I also found ChatGPT great for suggesting different programming tricks, like e.g. the ANSI color codes and reminding how lambda, list comprehension etc. work.
+In other cases it was utterly useless, maybe because it cannot even conceptualize folder structure or how my algorithm would actually be used (it's not started by just calling the class for instance.).
+Also, with larger and multiple files, ChatGPT was too confused about what's what and couldn't help at all.

 # References
 **JPS** http://users.cecs.anu.edu.au/~dharabor/data/papers/harabor-grastien-aaai11.pdf <br />
 Space and time complexity of **JPS** https://en.wikipedia.org/wiki/A*_search_algorithm <br />